CyberMiles/tim-research/reading_event_logs/elasticsearch.md

 ![Bitcoin Core Wallet](./images/bitcoin_core_wallet.png)

 You may be surprised to learn that the Bitcoin blockchain does not actually store an end-user’s account balance.
 “The concept of a balance is created by the wallet application.
 The wallet calculates the user’s balance **by scanning the blockchain** and aggregating the value of any UTXO the wallet can spend with the keys it controls”[3].
 This is perhaps the simplest example of how an application can fundamentally augment a blockchain network.

+## Spending on the blockchain

+Interestingly the only real prerequisite to “spending” on a blockchain network is possessing a key that can sign a transaction [3].
+Nowadays, end-users can access a variety of lightweight wallet solutions, which not only store and protect end-users private keys but make it possible for these users to broadcast transaction to the blockchain network.
+Whilst, these [hardware wallets](https://trezor.io/), [browser extensions](https://chrome.google.com/webstore/detail/metamask-for-cmt/hmiddckbbijmdkamphkgkelnjjdkicck) and [desktop applications](https://get-scatter.com/) provide a mechanism to also manage keys and broadcast transactions to the blockchain, they essentially only allow end-users to transact value.
+Smart contracts transact, store and log a myriad of data types (as apposed to merely token amounts).
+This is where things get really interesting.

 ## Smart contracts
 Smart contracts and DApps take blockchain functionality to the next level, providing functionality far beyond merely transferring value.
 At present, and it is only early days, there are DApps which allow end-users to [create token exchanges](https://www.stateofthedapps.com/dapps/uniswap), [trade prediction markets](https://www.stateofthedapps.com/dapps/augur), [contribute to a blockchain encyclopedia](https://www.stateofthedapps.com/dapps/everipedia), play [Texas Hold’em poker](https://www.stateofthedapps.com/dapps/pokerking-texas-holdem) and even [collect and breed digital cats](https://www.stateofthedapps.com/dapps/cryptokitties).
 Smart contracts can generate a variety of data types including strings, booleans, integers and more.
 Let’s take a look at how a smart contract declares and then emits event log data.